 Drive Belt — A belt comprised of rubber or other natural or synthetic materials that transfers mechanical force from one component to another using a pulley-like motion.
 Some check scanners employ internal drive belts so that one motorized roller can keep multiple other rollers turning at the same rate.

-Duplicate Deposit — When the same check is deposited twice, usually at two different financial institutions.
-Typically, duplicate deposits are achieved by first depositing a check electronically via remote deposit (or mobile deposit), and then presenting the original paper document in person, at a physical branch or other check-cashing location.
+Duplicate Deposit — or double deposit occurs when the same check is deposited twice, usually at two different financial institutions.
 While sometimes done accidentally, this is also a significant fraud concern.
 See also: Remote Deposit, Mobile Deposit, Restrictive Endorsement, Reg CC.

 Duty Cycle — For check scanners, the approximate maximum number of items per day that can be scanned without excessive wear and tear on the device.

 E13B (font) — One of the two widely used fonts in MICR printing.
 E13B is the standard format for North America, India, and much of Asia.
 Its uses linear signal strength as the means of detection, and its characters are printed with large “bulges” to create unique magnetic wave patterns.
 The other common MICR font is called CMC7.